GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 Feedback Processors allow you to define how your Widget will display feedback from CSI to the user.
 A simple example may be lighting up an LED to indicate the Mute/Solo state of a track.
 Another may be positioning a motorised fader to the correct position for Track Volume.

-It is important to understand how this works in practise.
+It is important to understand how this works in practice.

 Let's say we have a button defined in our [[MST file|Defining Control Surface Capabilities]] that has an LED light to indicate its status.
 ```